nmlau/RPiAlarm/README.md

 ==================== Done (Top most recent) ====================

+* Waiting on Components: IR to turn off
+* Setup Wiring on Breadboard
+* Setup lirc
 * Fix Design, Deal with sound flag not shutting off
 * Move Alarm to its own file
 * Turn config tuple into map